 Having the right tools will set you up for success when creating your own balloon garlands.
 Can you make a beautiful balloon garland without these suggested tools?
 Yes.
 However, I personally wouldn’t attempt it.
 Using the right tools will make creating your balloon garland foolproof.
 Plus, most of these items are reusable and the total cost is equal to 2 trips to Qdoba.
 I talk more about this in my Balloon Tips blog post.

-Balloon Pump
+Electric Pump

 Balloon Tape

 Balloon tape is the secret ingredient to this recipe for sure!
-I don’t know why it’s called balloon tape when it’s really just a plastic ribbon with holes in it, but it’s still magical.
+I don’t know why it’s called balloon tape when it’s really just a plastic ribbon (or balloon strip) with holes in it, but it’s still magical.
 It’s what holds the shape of your balloon piece and makes creating the garland so simple.
 I have a few tips and tricks of how to use it, but it pretty much does the magic on its own.
 Seriously, you can’t mess a garland up when you use balloon tape.
 Bonus!
 It’s reusable!

 Yes, you can use string or twine instead of balloon tape, but this is WAY easier and will make your garland look more professional!